unadlib/reactant/website/blog/2021-10-03-how-to-make-web-application-support-multiple-browser-windows/index.md

 ### Transport/Performance

 Since the client app only renders and receives synchronized state.
-So the client app keeps running smoothly when the size of each dispatch update state does not exceed 50M. reactant uses [Immer patch](https://immerjs.github.io/immer/patches/) to update, usually this patch will be very small and reactant also does DEV checking for patch minimization updates.
+So the client app keeps running smoothly when the size of each dispatch update state does not exceed 50M. reactant uses [Mutative Patch](https://github.com/unadlib/mutative) to update, usually this patch will be very small and reactant also does DEV checking for patch minimization updates.
 In fact, in most scenarios, the patch will not be that large.

 | Update state size         | Volume of data | Deserialization |
 | ------------------------- | -------------- | --------------- |